borehelu/borehelu/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Dairy Farmers Credit Cooperative
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning NodeJs
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with Hyperledger Fabric
-- 💬 Ask me about ...
+- 💬 Ask me about React
-- 📫 How to reach me: ...
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: